guardianproject/info/content/partners.md

 </p>

 <p style="text-align: left;">
   The <a href="https://humanrights.berkeley.edu/">Human Rights Center at UC Berkeley</a> uses innovative technologies and scientific methods to investigate war crimes and human rights abuses.
-Guardian received first prize in their 2009 &#8220;Soul of the New Machine&#8221; Grant Competition.
+Guardian received first prize in their 2009 "Soul of the New Machine" Grant Competition.
 </p>

 <!--:-->